 - Teaching – especially community-based education

 Many of the students who have graduated from the UMass Bachelor of Sciences program in Sustainable Food and Farming and are doing well have created their own new work, rather than “landed a job” in the traditional sense.
 I encourage graduating seniors to search the job boards online, but mostly as a way of creating a vision or coming up with a new idea for a business or service that nobody has ever thought of before!
-A brainstorming session in one of my classes came up with a serious, lighthearted, earnest, and ingenious list of future jobs that included; permaculture consultants, rickshaw drivers, herbal landscapers, wood mill operators, biodiesel processors, vermiculturists, urban rooftop gardeners, microlenders, witch doctors, AAA bicycle workers, compost toilet janitors, alternate transport specialists, population controllers, seed bank managers, urban wildcrafters…
+A brainstorming session in one of my classes came up with a serious, lighthearted, earnest, and ingenious list of future jobs that included; permaculture consultants, food delivery rickshaw drivers, herbal landscapers, wood mill operators, biodiesel processors, vermiculturists (they grow worms and make compost), urban rooftop gardeners, micro-lenders, witch doctors, AAA bicycle workers, compost toilet janitors, alternate transport specialists, population controllers, seed bank managers, urban wildcrafters….and on and on.

 I try to be honest with students when they first arrive at UMass to study Sustainable Food and Farming.
-In our Intro to the Major class (STOCKSCH 118), we explore potential internships and employment opportunities together, but frankly it doesn’t “get real” until the students get closer to graduation.
+In our Intro to the Major class (STOCKSCH 118), we explore potential internships and employment opportunities, but frankly it doesn’t “get real” until the students get closer to graduation.
 Those without debt have more flexibility to explore creative options and many land in some really interesting situations.
-I try to stay connected to recent graduates and link to their Facebook pages on my program blog.
-This gives potential students (and their parents) some idea of where our graduates are working.

 Our graduates are doing well for the most part.
 But still I worry.
 Our B.S. major in Sustainable Food and Farming at UMass has grown from just 10 students in 2004 to about 150 today.
 We have expanded our number of classes and created many new experiential learning opportunities to accommodate the growing demand for a college degree in sustainable food and farming.
 With no end in site however, I have to wonder where will all of these college graduates work?
 And what kind of work will they do?